w3schools-test/w3schools-test.github.io/README.md

 # This is my forked repo, so I'm going to write this here, then merge it with my local repo.
 Looks good!

+# This is my local clone of the forked repo, so I'm going to write this and submit a pull request from GitHub.

 # Guestbook for w3schools.com Git tutorial

 This is the public GitHub project that you can contribute to.